St George's German Lutheran Church

-St George's German Lutheran Church is a church in Alie Street, Whitechapel just to the east of the City of London.
-From its foundation in 1762 until 1995 it was used by German Lutherans.
-Today the small vestry serves as an office for the Historic Chapels Trust and the church is available for hire for secular events.
+St George's German Lutheran Church is a church in Alie Street, Whitechapel, London.
+Located in the East End of London.
+From its foundation in 1762 until 1995, it was used by German Lutherans.
+Between 1995 and 2025 the church was owned by the Historic Chapels Trust.
+Since 2025 it belongs to Council of Lutheran Churches in Great Britain as a worship space for several Lutheran member churches, including the former German congregation.

 St George's was the fifth Lutheran church to be built in London.
 It is now the oldest surviving German Lutheran church in the United Kingdom.

 Foundation and history

 The founder was Dietrich Beckman, a successful sugar boiler who put up half the money required to buy the site and erect the church.
 Beckman's cousin, Gustav Anton Wachsel from Halberstadt, became the first pastor.
 At the time, the street was called "Little Ayliffe Street" and the area was called "Goodman's Fields".
 The name of the street changed to "Alie Street" about 1800.
 This area of Whitechapel had many sugar refiners of German descent in the nineteenth century and they constituted most of the congregation.
 From 1853 the churchyard and crypt were closed, and no longer accepted burials.

 At its height, there were an estimated 16,000 German Lutherans in Whitechapel and the area was sometimes referred to as Little Germany.
 St George's Church is the last remaining physical evidence of this major wave of immigration into East London.
+In 1809 the German Catholic Mission also took up residence in East London, a community still served by St Boniface's German Church in Whitechapel, which was rebuilt in 1960.